onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/storage-import.md

 This functionality should be used in two setups:

-* There is a legacy collection located on the storage backend, which should be imported into a space.
+* There is a legacy data collection located on the storage backend, which should be imported into a space.
 * The data on storage backend is to be modified directly by third party applications, bypassing the provider interfaces, and the changes should be reflected in the supported space.